 Moving-Floor Assembly Line Streamlines Production of Farm Equipment

-Engineering on the project was started in July of 2013, in conjunction with the design of the building site.
-Because the assembly surface of the moving-floor system was designed to sit level with the manufacturing plant’s floor, virtually the entire system resided below floor level.
-A 496 × 32-ft × 9-ft deep concrete-lined pit had to be constructed when the foundation of the building was laid.
-By February 2015, the moving-floor assembly system, consisting of almost one million pounds of fabricated steel, was fully installed and operational.
+Engineering on the project was started in tandem with the design of the building site.
+Since the assembly surface of the moving-floor system was designed to sit level with the manufacturing plant’s floor, virtually the entire system resides below floor level.
+A 496’ L x 32’ W x 9’ D concrete-lined pit had to be constructed when the foundation of the building was laid, to house the system.

-The moving-floor system uses 37 wheeled carts at any given time on the working surface.
+The moving-floor assembly system, consisting of almost one-million-pounds of fabricated steel, utilizes 37 wheeled carts at any given time on the working surface.
 The carts ride along on an underneath treble-rail system.
-An additional 9 carts are simultaneously in transition at the ends of the floor and being transported underneath the system.
+An additional 9 carts are simultaneously in transition at the ends of the floor, and being transported underneath the system.

 FARM EQUIPMENT MANUFACTURER

 Saint Brieux, SK, Canada

 Located in the very heart of Canada’s Saskatchewan farm country in the small town of St. Brieux, is Bourgault Industries (Bourgault), which, since 1974, has designed, manufactured and distributed farm equipment for seed planting and tillage.
 Recently, the company added 184,000 sq. ft. of production area to one of its several manufacturing facilities in St. Brieux.
 The main goal of the expansion was to consolidate its tillage product line into one manufacturing facility, and increase efficiency by reducing the handling and transporting of parts.